 Avoid distraction during your interview.
 Close windows and tabs with Facebook, YouTube, Twitter, and other distracting applications.
 Also, close or turn off communications apps like Slack, iMessages, etc.

 Get ready to start the interview.

 Have a notepad ready, or a document open on your screen.
-It's often best to go with the notepad, so that you can go full screen with the interview and limit distractions.
-Have a glass of water handy to keep your voice fresh.
+It's often best to go with the notepad so that you can go full screen with the interview and limit distractions.
+Have a glass of water handy in case your throat gets dry whilst talking.

 If you're having trouble getting your remote interview going due to sound or connection quality, try these tips.